lapinek/platform-scripting/README.md

 Select Save.

-Now, if you trigger the event you associated your script with, for example update a user attribute (`onUpdate`) or open a user record in the admin (`onRead`), you may observe in the IDM pod logs the printed results of the network call (if it was successful).
+Now, if you trigger the event you associated your script with, for example update a user attribute (triggering `onUpdate`) or open a user record in the admin (triggering `onRead`), you may observe in the IDM pod logs the printed results of the network call (if it succeeded).

-You can use `/path/to/forgeops/bin/config.sh` to see how this change is reflected in configuration files, as described in [Managing Configurations](https://github.com/ForgeRock/forgeops/blob/master/README.md#managing-configurations) in ForgeOps README.
+You can run the script at `/path/to/forgeops/bin/config.sh` with the `save` command to see how this change is reflected in configuration files, as described in [Managing Configurations](https://github.com/ForgeRock/forgeops/blob/master/README.md#managing-configurations) in ForgeOps README.

 Running the differences will reveal the way your multiline script is preserved in JSON.
 For example: